jhukdev/jameshill.dev/src/articles/the-great-static-site-race.md

 title: I used 11ty and...
 It's awesome
 tagline: A tale of many sites
 tags: ['post', 'static sites', 'tooling']
-excerpt: Static site generators, or JAMStack projects are cropping up by the day.
+excerpt: More static site generators, or JAMStack projects, are cropping up by the day.
 Here's a quick look at how I built this site.
-image: 'simplify-tooling-thumbnail.jpg'
+image: '11ty-thumbnail.jpg'
 date: 2020-10-15
 layout: post.11ty.js
 cssPath: layouts/post.11ty.css